How to Set Better Meeting Agendas

 I also see meetings go bad when you discuss things too early.
 The first one or two things get on the agenda and then the conversation just flows.
 The most important topic in a meeting may not be the first thing that people think of.

 Make sure as the chair of that meeting that you’re holding off.
-What else?
-What else do you wanna cover today?
-What else do you wanna cover today?
-What else do you wanna cover today?
+What else do you want to cover today?
 Let’s get the whole agenda out before we start moving into discussing some of the specifics.
 You may not be able to cover everything, but at least you’ll cover the most important aspects.

-For recurring appointments, recurring meetings, it’s great to have a fixed agenda, something that recurs along with the meeting.
+For recurring appointments and meetings, it’s great to have a fixed agenda, something that recurs along with the meeting.
 So this for instance might be a meeting with your marketing team where once a month you sit down and talk about what you’re doing from a marketing strategy perspective and that’s going to touch on a lot of the same points month after month.

-You still wanna do the check-into see what else is there.
-By having a recurring agenda, people come prepared.
+You still want to do the check in to see what else is there but by having a recurring agenda, people come prepared.
 Even for non-recurring meetings, having a team come prepared makes the actual meeting process so much more valuable and more efficient.

 Next Steps